 China requires detailed documentation of any structure involving the sharing of costs for the development of intangibles, R&D, or other assets.
 This file must include:

-- Description of the agreement, participants, roles, and expected benefits.
+- Description of the agreement, shareholders, roles, and expected benefits.

 - Methodology for determining each entity’s contributions.

-- Justification of the reasonably expected benefit for each participant.
+- Support of the reasonably expected profit for each shareholder.

 - Periodic performance evaluation and necessary adjustments.

-In addition, objective evidence of the effectiveness of the agreement must be provided: whether the economic result corresponds to the value generated by each participant.
-The documentation must prevent the contributions from being perceived as a transfer of value not adequately compensated by the beneficiary.
+Additionally, there must be evidence of the agreement’s effectiveness, whether the economic result correlates with the value generated by each participant.
+Documentation should prevent contributions from being perceived as a transfer of value not adequately offset by the beneficiary.

-China applies strict rules on the level of indebtedness with related parties:
+China applies strict indebtedness level rules with related parties:

-- Each loan or credit line must be documented with clear conditions: amount, term, interest rates, collateral, and early repayment clauses.
+- Each loan or line of credit must be documented with the following clear conditions: Amount, deadline, interest rates, collateral, and prepayment clauses.

-- Market comparisons must be provided to support the agreed interest rate.
+- Market comparisons must be filed to support the agreed interest rate.

-- Assess whether the level of debt is in line with market practices (debt/equity ratios) and whether the entity has the actual financial capacity to take on and repay the loan.
+- Assess whether the debt level agrees with market practices (debt/equity ratios) and whether the entity has the actual financial capacity to take on and repay the loan.

 Conclusion

-The proper preparation of transfer pricing documentation in China is a complex and detailed process that goes beyond a simple tax obligation.
-It involves a thorough understanding of business functions, a well-applied technical methodology, and a robust compliance strategy.
-Given the increase in audits and the constant evolution of regulations, having specialized advice and maintaining up-to-date documentation is essential to reduce contingencies and ensure the organization’s tax stability.
+The correct preparation of Transfer Pricing documentation in China is a complex and detailed process beyond a simple tax obligation.
+It involves a deep understanding of business functions, a well-applied technical methodology, and a robust compliance strategy.
+Given the increase in audits and the constant evolution of regulations, having specialized advice and maintaining up-to-date documentation is essential to reduce contingencies and ensure the tax stability of the organization.

-At TPC Group, we have a team of experts in Transfer Pricing and International Taxation who can advise you on business restructuring processes, ensuring regulatory compliance and optimizing your tax position.
+At TPC Group, we have an experienced team in Transfer Pricing and International Taxation at your disposal to advise you on business restructuring processes, ensuring regulatory compliance, and optimizing your tax position.